Rich Gannon: College career

 Gannon attended the University of Delaware where he was a member of Sigma Phi Epsilon.
 In football, he was coached by Tubby Raymond and played within Raymond's wing T offense.
-With the Delaware Fightin' Blue Hens football team, Gannon first played as a punter before switching to quarterback in sophomore year.
+With the Delaware Fightin' Blue Hens football team, Gannon first played as a punter before switching to quarterback in his sophomore year.
 Gannon set 21 school records, including total offense (7,432 yards), passing yards (5,927), pass attempts (845), and completions (462) and was the only Delaware player at the time to achieve at least 2,000 yards of offense three years in a row.
 As a sophomore, Gannon won the Eastern College Athletic Conference Division I-AA Rookie of the Year award in 1984.
 In 1986, during his senior season, Gannon won Yankee Conference Offensive Player of the Year honors and was an honorable mention All-American selection.

 When he led the Raiders to Super Bowl XXXVII in 2003, he was the second player from the University of Delaware to go to the Super Bowl.